A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Discussion

 \subsection{Comparison of state-of-the-art bursting silicon neurons}

 To position our silicon neuron implementation alongside the state-of-the-art, we present a comparative overview of silicon neurons capable of generating bursting dynamics in the literature in \Cref{tab:comparison}.
 Unlike most prior work, which predominantly relies on voltage-mode implementations and simplified models such as the Izhikevich or AdEx neuron, our design offers a fully analog, current-mode implementation of the mixed-feedback model, extended here with a biologically motivated inactivation mechanism.
 This current-mode approach enables lower power consumption without sacrificing the richness of the dynamics, providing an efficient alternative to both digital implementations and transconductance-based analog designs.
-Compared to earlier works, such as the ones of Hynna \cite{hynna_silicon_2007} and Wijekoon \cite{wijekoon_compact_2008}, our neuron supports more diverse and biologically plausible behaviors while maintaining comparable or superior energy efficiency.
-The mixed-feedback model used here has been shown to uniquely exhibit a biologically consistent phase-plane structure, unlike the Izhikevich model which suffers from limited tunability \cite{drion_novel_2012,schuman_survey_2017,jacquerie_robust_2021}.
+Compared to earlier works, such as those of Hynna \cite{hynna_silicon_2007} and Wijekoon \cite{wijekoon_compact_2008}, our neuron supports more diverse and biologically plausible behaviors while maintaining comparable or superior energy efficiency.
+The mixed-feedback model used here has been shown to uniquely exhibit a biologically consistent phase-plane structure, unlike the Izhikevich model, which suffers from limited tunability \cite{drion_novel_2012,schuman_survey_2017,jacquerie_robust_2021}.

-While recent work by Liu et al. \cite{liu_bionn_2023} has demonstrated a first silicon implementation of the mixed-feedback model in voltage mode, our current-mode architecture further improves energy efficiency (down to \SI{45}{\pico\joule}/spike at \SI{105}{\hertz}) and simplifies interfacing in large-scale neuromorphic systems.
-The relatively large area of our neuron ($\sim\SI{3800}{\micro\meter\squared}$) is primarily due to the capacitors implementing the slow and ultraslow \gls{dpi} filters, which are essential to separate the different timescales of the mixed-feedback model by a few orders of magnitude.
-This reflects a fundamental trade-off between biophysical realism and integration density.
-Future implementations could reduce area by combining smaller capacitors with smaller leakage currents, integrating volatile memristive devices~\cite{Berdan_etal16, moon2024leveraging} or leveraging advanced technology nodes.
+While recent work by Liu et al. \cite{liu_bionn_2023} has demonstrated a first silicon implementation of the mixed-feedback model in voltage-mode, our current-mode architecture further improves energy efficiency (down to \SI{45}{\pico\joule}/spike at \SI{105}{\hertz}) and simplifies interfacing in large-scale neuromorphic systems.
 Overall, our neuron offers a unique combination of functional richness, biological plausibility, and energy efficiency, enabled by the choice of a fully analog current-mode implementation of a robust and tunable phase-portrait-based model.